o3de/o3de.org/content/docs-snapshot/userguide/component-physx-terrain.md

 # PhysX Terrain<a name="component-physx-terrain"></a>

-**Important**
-The PhysX Terrain component and associated documentation are legacy features retained for compatibility\.
-For new projects, use the **Legacy Terrain** level component, and the **PhysX Terrain** level component\.
-For more information, see [Legacy Terrain level component](component-legacy-terrain.md)

 The **PhysX Terrain** component exports and saves the terrain as an asset that loads at runtime\.
 The **PhysX Terrain** component is required for games in which physics interacts with the terrain\.
 For example, you can create a terrain collider so that your entities can interact with it, such as a barrel that falls to the ground and then rolls to a stop\.

 For more information about using PhysX components, see [Simulating physics behavior with the PhysX system](physx-intro.md)\.